VMBlakelock/bouquetnblooms/README.md

  - Soft pastel colours in wallpapers.
  - Vibrant and professional flower and bouquet images.
  - Enticing and positive text.
- - It is anticipated that the user would feel happy and positive on landing on the site and feel they wanted to purchase something even if that wasnt their intention.
+ - It is anticipated that the user would feel happy and positive on landing on the site and feel they wanted to purchase something even if that wasn't their intention.

-The typography colours and fonts where important to promote a calming effect but with a tempting feel good reaction that made the want to fullfil the sites output fully.
+The typography colours and fonts where important to promote a calming effect but with a tempting feel good reaction that made the want to fulfil the sites output fully.
 With vibrant flower images in all colours the sites aim was to incorporate the many different seasonal blooms on offer into its design.

 BouquetnBlooms chose a simplistic design with whitespace so to not overpower the user.